jimmed/driftwood/README.md

 ### `createLogger.enable(config)`

 Enable logging using the optional log level config.
 The config is a map of name patterns to log level, defaulting to `{ '*': 'info' }`.
 See below for more pattern examples.
-This method is also available on the window at `window.__qubit.logger.enable()`.

 ### `createLogger.disable()`

 Clears the log config, disabling logging.
-Also available at `window.__qubit.logger.disable()`.

 ### Enabling logging